 The power of evolutionary studies in understanding fundamental animal processes

 Fundamental aspects of animal biology are deeply rooted in evolutionary history, especially the formative stages characterised by the major transition from a unicellular ancestor to a state of obligate multicellularity.
 The changes in genetic make-up that our early animal ancestors must have undergone are inextricably tied to this profound shift in lifestyle.
 The subdivision of specific tasks amongst different cells resulted in the origin of different cell types.
 Contemporarily, the need for cells of a multicellular organism to communicate and coordinate with each other both for internal physiology and for responding collectively to external stimuli, presented a critical challenge (Ruiz-Trillo and Nedelcu 2015).
 Such evolutionary pressures drove the expansion of gene families involved in cell signalling (Paps and Holland 2018).
-The advent of vision, for instance, required a specialised cell type, the photoreceptor cell, capable both of detecting light, and of relaying this signal to other cells, that in turn can integrate this signal to elaborate a collective response.
+The evolution of vision, for instance, required a specialised cell type, the photoreceptor cell, capable both of detecting light, and of relaying this signal to other cells, that in turn can integrate this signal to elaborate a collective response.
 This was possible by coupling photosensitive molecules, the opsin bound to a cis-retinal molecule, with a phototransduction machinery capable of transducing the signal within the cell and culminating in ion channel modulation.
 The resulting flow of ions is responsible for the electrical signalling that starts the communication with other cells (Hardie and Juusola 2015; Lamb 2020).
 Similarly, cells of the immune system are responsible for maintaining the physiology of an organism both under normal conditions and when faced with external threats.
 Chemokine signalling, for example, plays an essential role in numerous processes in vertebrates by coordinating cell migrations throughout the body during development, homeostasis, and host defence.
 This system signals through small chemotactic proteins secreted by certain cells that are recognised by GPCR receptors on the target cells, which are induced to move along the gradient of these molecules (Murphy 2023).

 Acknowledging this evolutionary history and recognising the centrality of cell signalling for the maintenance of multicellularity is essential for a deeper understanding of animal biology and evolution.
 This principle was an inspiration for the research presented in this thesis, where I explored the evolution of vision and the chemokine system as examples of processes relying on cell signalling.
 To explore the evolutionary history of vision two primary aims were identified: first, investigating the evolution of photoreceptor cells by tracing the history of the phototransduction pathway components and the regulatory genes involved in the cell type specification; and second, reconstructing the evolution of the retinol metabolism pathway, which is responsible for the constant production of the photosensitive retinal that, when bound to opsin, enables the phototransduction process.
 To investigate the evolution of chemokine signalling, three main aims were pursued: first, clarifying the relationships between the “canonical” chemokines and chemokine receptors and “non-canonical” proteins that are also involved in the system; second, reconstructing the evolution of the ligand components; lastly, reconstructing the evolution of the receptor components.
 To address these aims, a combination of large-scale phylogenetic and bioinformatic methods were employed.
 Instead of limiting the focus to only a subset of molecular components, the analyses were conducted on a comprehensive set of components from the pathways and systems under investigation.
 This approach allowed to collect multiple pieces of evidence that combined created a broader picture of the trajectories of the systems under study, offering new insights into their evolution.